AmeliaTYR/certificate-data-scraper/docs/README.md

 ![](/images/15Subfolders.png)

-Additionally, have your certificates sorted into folder by Linkedin and Coursera.
+Additionally, have your certificates sorted into a folder by Linkedin and Coursera.
 The naming of the folder does not matter, and each folder can also have subfolders as shown in the example above.
 The only requirements are as follows:

 - All files found in the folder and its subfolder are of pdf type.
 - The folder for Coursera certificates only contains Coursera certificates.